KansasFest FAQ

 Q: What if I want to host a session?

 A: Submit your ideas for a session via our online session submission form.
-Sessions can include new ways to use programs, new programs, networking, or nearly anything else you can imagine.
+Sessions can include new ways to use programs, new programs, new hardware, networking, or nearly anything else you can imagine.
 Everyone has something they can teach.

 Q: What kind of unofficial activities go on at KFest?